 Canvastone’s sealing and treatment services will protect your granite, marble, or travertine surfaces

 Professional granite, marble, and travertine sealing and treatment services can give these natural stone surfaces a high level of protection while prolonging their natural splendour.

-Natural stone – as opposed to engineered quartz – is porous and unless treated will absorb liquids, resulting in staining and discolouring.
-Sealants are used to make the stone resilient to spills that can damage it, to maintain the surface’s shine, and to make it resistant to minor damage from knocks.
+Natural stone – as opposed to engineered quartz – is porous and unless treated will absorb liquids over time, resulting in staining and discolouring.

 Compared with granite, marble and travertine are softer and more porous.
 Therefore, they’ll absorb greater volumes more quickly, particularly viscous substances such as cooking oil and some detergents.